pcolby/dokit/README.md

                            selected, or use 'auto' to enable the Pokit device's auto-range feature.
 The default is 'auto'.
   --samples <count>        Set the number of samples to acquire.
+  --sample-rate <rate>     Set the DSO sample rate.
+Suffixes such as 'k', 'M'
+                           and 'MHz' may be used.
+If no suffix is present, the scale will be inferred from the magnitude of the given rate.
   --temperature <degrees>  Set the current ambient temperature for the
                            calibration command.
-  --timeout <period>       Set the device discovery scan timeout.Suffixes such
+  --timeout <period>       Set the device discovery scan timeout.
+Suffixes such
                            as 's' and 'ms' (for seconds and milliseconds) may be used.
 If no suffix is present, the units will be inferred from the magnitude of the given interval.